osvasali/my-coe332-hws/homework04/README.md

 #### 2) `check_hemisphere` outputs a string that says `'Northern'` if the latitude is positive and a string that says `'Eastern'` if the longitude is positive; it also outputs `'Southern'` or `'Western'` if the respective values are negative.
 These strings are combined to report what quadrant of Mars the meteorites were found on.
 #### 3) `count_classes` iterates through a list of dictionaries, and pulls out the value associated with a given key.
 Counts the number of times each value occurs in the list of dictionaries and returns the result.

+### Testing the Python Script for Efficacy

+`test_ml_data_analysis.py` contains a series of unit tests that tak account of possible issues that may arise when running the python script `ml_data_analysis.py`.
+Each function in the python script has at least five tests in `test_ml_data_analysis.py`.
+The tests account for incompatibilities between the `.json` file and the python script like inconsistent naming convetions or unnexpected values.

 ## Instructions
 #### 1)